The Pacific Crest Overland Route

 Although it follows the same mountain ranges as the footpath, the PCOR offers an entirely different way to see the Western United States.
 Overland drivers have more freedom to reroute as they go along, and can begin the trail from North or South (over 90% of hikers travel northbound due to late snows in the mountain passes).

 Still, drivers on the PCOR experience some of the same difficulties as the hikers on the trail.
 You should be prepared to meet and maneuver snowy mountain passes, the mud, foliage and felled trees of the Pacific Northwest, and the sand and arid heat of California’s southern deserts.
 The dramatic shifts you’ll experience in elevation, climate, and terrain will demand a full toolbelt of recovery gear, saws, and emergency supplies.

 Timing a Pacific Crest Overland drive depends on how much ground you plan to cover.
-Fall is the best season for completing the entire trail at once, mitigating the chances of extreme heat, cold, and storms.
-Southern California’s summer temperatures are uncomfortable at best - and often deadly - and snow shuts down many of the northern roads from late fall through early spring.
-The Pacific Northwest route is navigable for more of the year, though rain and melting snow can contribute to mud and washed-out roads.
+Fall is the best season for completing the entire trail at once.
+This helps in mitigating the chances of extreme heat, cold, and storms.
+Southern California’s summer temperatures are uncomfortable at best – and often deadly.
+And snow shuts down many of the northern roads from late fall through early spring.
+The Pacific Northwest route is navigable for more of the year.
+Although rain and melting snow can contribute to mud and washed-out roads.
 Whenever you decide to go, look at weather and road conditions in the days and weeks before you start.